viclw17/viclw17.github.io/_posts/2023-04-01-unreal-utility-widget-list-view.md

 <img src="{{ site.url }}/images\2023-04-01-unreal-utility-widget-list-view\Screenshot_7.png" style="display:block; margin:auto;">

-### Editor Utility Widget
+# Editor Utility Widget

+## Assign List Entry Widget

-Inside EUW, add a List View and scroll down to add List Entries.
+Inside EUW, add a List View and scroll down to add **List Entries**.

-It should show up in the drop-down if the entry widget is properly setup and implemented the required interface mentioned above.
+**EntryWidget** we just created should show up in the drop-down if it is properly setup and **implemented the required interface** mentioned above.

 <img src="{{ site.url }}/images\2023-04-01-unreal-utility-widget-list-view\Screenshot_9.png" style="display:block; margin:auto;">

 Note that by default there will be 5 preview entries inside the widget editor but once compiled no entries will show up in the EUW.
 More following steps are required.

+## Construct List Entry Data

 Inside the blueprint graph, use **construct object from class** node to construct entry data and add to list view as item.
 Use for loop to add more.